-HOW TO GET A CONTRACTORS STATE LICENSE
+HOW TO GET A CONTRACTOR'S STATE LICENSE

-Every state has unique contractor licensing laws.
+Every State has unique Contractor's License laws.

 Some states allow reciprocity with other states, while others